-Opel Astra K General Issues
+Opel Astra K Reliability Issues

 - You don’t get a spare wheel nor space for one.
-All you get is a repair kit that you can put where the sun don’t shine, while you cry on the side of the road waiting for the AA to tow your crusty bottom and make you rethink your life choice that up to this point have gotten you towards driving an Opel Astra K.
+All you get is a repair kit that you can put where the sun don’t shine, while you cry on the side of the road waiting for the AA to tow your crusty buttocks and make you rethink your life choice that up to this point have gotten you towards driving an Opel Astra K.

 - Rear brakes and calipers on the back tend to get stuck and leave you anchored in the parking lot.
 So make sure to park next to someone with an B6 Passat, atleast you’ll be anchored together.

 - The infotainment is more lost than a phone in a taxi because the owner had just come out of the pub after having 6 beers, 3 shots, 2 more beers, 3 more shots, a bottle of De Kuyper and 2 more shots afterwards.